 Bertram Law Group, PLLC works with highly qualified medical experts, biomedical engineers and other health care experts who have the proper credentials and can testify to support the elements of your claim for medical negligence.

-Types of Compensation That May Be Available in a Medical Malpractice Case
+What Are the Types of Compensation That May Be Available in a Medical Malpractice Case?

 Financial compensation for medical malpractice lawsuits in D.C. is divided into two main categories: